 We are offering to exchange a combination of our new subordinated notes due 2012, which we refer to as the "new notes" or the "notes", and a US dollar amount in cash for any and all of our outstanding 7% subordinated notes due 2007, which we refer to as the "old notes".
-The consideration you will receive in exchange for your old notes is based on formulas that use US Treasury note market price information that will not be known until three business days before the expiration of the exchange offer.
+The consideration you will receive in exchange for your old notes is based on a formula that includes market information that will not be known until three business days before the expiration of the exchange offer.
 Consequently, we cannot provide you with the specific US dollar amount in cash that you will receive or with the specific interest rate on the new notes.